MalloryHaigh/pe-course-tutorials/pocketidp.md

 ## Experiment Further: Next Steps 🚀

 This tutorial is just a taste of what a powerful IDP using vendor-based services and a Platform Orchestrator can look like.

+If you want to go beyond the Pocket IDP, you can find a lot of useful advanced use cases [here](https://developer.humanitec.com/training/master-your-internal-developer-platform/introduction/).